 Locke Lake Below has been sampled 16 consecutive years since 2006.
-In 2021, the FBI score indicated "Very Good" health.
+In 2022, the FBI score indicated "Good" health.
 The FBI trend appears stable.
 The FBI scores have remained consistent throughout most years of sampling.
 The EPT families represented are similar throughout the years; however, the proportion of their make up in the samples has fluctuated.
-The number of families represented is variable each year.
-The dominant family has shifted from year to year; however, similar tolerance values for families represented are similar, so scores are only slightly affected.
-Sensitive species have heavily dominated the samples in 2020 and 2021, and representation of families is similar, as well.
-Chironomidae, Simuliidae, and Hydropsychidae have traded in dominance over the years of surveys.
+The number of families represented is variable each year; but families including Baetidae, Chironomidae, Hydropsychidae, and Simuliidae are usually represented.
+Chironomidae dominated in 2022.
+It has maintained presence each year and has dominated many times throughout the years.
+The dominant family has shifted from year to year; however, tolerance values for the families present are similar, and therefore only slightly impact changes in FBI score.
 Though the FBI scores are healthy and sensitive species dominate the sample, the low diversity and disproportion of families is not ideal.
 Variability in family representation may be caused by environmental factors including water levels, habitat availability, collection location, or other sources of disturbance in the area.
-Note: The summer and early fall of 2021 included very low precipitation amounts and events.

-Figure 15.
+Figure 16.
 A stream health trend was created using scores calculated for family biotic index (FBI).
 Contrary to common sense, a descending trendline indicates improvement in the stream health since organisms with sensitivity to water pollution score lower on the family biotic index.

 Family List - Locke Lake Below

-Family Name Tolerance Value Number of Individuals 2021 Number of Individuals 2020 Number of Individuals 2019
+Family Name Tolerance Value # Individuals 2022 # Individuals 2021 # Individuals 2020 # Individuals 2019

-Baetidae (mayfly) 4 65 10 71
+Baetidae (mayfly) 4 36 65 10 71

-Chironomidae (truefly) 6 13 12 139
+Chironomidae (truefly) 6 92 13 12 139

 Decapoda (crustacean) 6 4 3

-Elmidae (beetle) 4 6 1
+Elmidae (beetle) 4 1 6 1

-Empididae (truefly) 6 1 1
+Empididae (truefly) 6 1 1 1

 Gammaridae (crustacean) 4 4

-Gastropoda (snails) 7 1
+Gastropoda (snails) 7 1 1

 Gerridae (true bug) na 2

 Hirundinea (leech) 10 1

 Hyalellidae (crustacean) 8 8

-Hydropsychidae (caddisfly) 4 108 100 15
+Hydropsychidae (caddisfly) 4 61 108 100 15

+Leptophlebiidae (mayfly) 2 1

-Nematoda (round worm) 5 24
+Nematoda (round worm) 5 6 24

-Pelecypoda (clams) 7 7
+Pelecypoda (clams) 7 1 7

-Philopotamidae (caddisfly) 3 2 12 1
+Philopotamidae (caddisfly) 3 10 2 12 1

+Polycentropodidae (caddisfly) 6 1

 Scirtidae (beetle) 7 1

-Simuliidae (truefly) 6 2 6 90
+Simuliidae (truefly) 6 50 2 6 90

 Tabanidae (truefly) 6 1

 Tipulidae (truefly) 3 3 3

 Turbellaria (flatworms) 4 6